Frequently Asked Questions

 Q. I received my summary of last year’s entry and I made a simple error for which I have an alternate QSO – why can’t I substitute that QSO and gain back that point?

-A. All scoring is done in February to allow time for verifying QSO’s and writing the magazine article in time for publication deadlines.
+A. All scoring is done in February to allow time for verifying QSO’s.
 By the time you receive your score summary, the results have long been determined and awards created.
 It is not possible to change anything on your log after the January 5th submission deadline.
 We encourage all participants to carefully check their logs before submitting.

 Q. I submitted my log on January 2nd and after reviewing it, I found a mistake.
 Can I re-submit?

 A. Yes.
-You can re-submit any time as long as the submission meets the final submission deadline of January 5th.
+You can re-submit any time as long as the submission meets the final submission deadline of January 5th, 23:59Z.
 The new log will simply overwrite your previous submission.

 Q. I worked a station that is not listed on QRZ.COM and not listed on the DX Marathon’s Helpful Hints webpage.
 How do I determine if the call is real or not?